rage/programming-21/data/exam.md

 </text-box-->

-* In case of technical problems, the course instructor will be on standby **from 10:00 AM to 12:00 AM** on the [Discord](https://study.cs.helsinki.fi/discord/join/ohjelmointi21) at channel `ohjelmointi21_english`.
+* In case of technical problems, the course instructor will be on standby **from 10:00 AM to 02:00 PM** on the [Discord](https://study.cs.helsinki.fi/discord/join/ohjelmointi21) at channel `ohjelmointi21_english`.
-* On the exam date **from 12:00 AM to 22:00 PM** discussion in the course's support channels is forbidden.
+* On the exam date **from 02:00 PM to 10:00 PM** discussion in the course's support channels is forbidden.
 The course's Discord is locked and messages cannot be sent to channels.

 #### Fetching the programming task templates